ragacijane/ShopApp/README.md

 # SQLAlchemy
 - Used for creating, managing and retrieving data from MySQL database.
 # Docker
+> More details you can find in deployment.yaml
 - Created system with Docker compose.
 - System have 2 parts, one for managing accounts and one for managing shop.
 - Each system is created from three Docker images